 There are lots of things that every app developer should know about Android.
-For example, the “F” word – fragmentation – is widely used to describe how differently apps work and are compatible on variety of different devices.
-In case of Android, there are more contributing factors for fragmentation (than with iOS): OEM branded devices (hardware), different adoption of the OS, different hardware specification and few others.
+For example, the “F” word – fragmentation – is widely used to describe how different apps work and are compatible with a variety of different devices.
+In the case of Android, there are more contributing factors for fragmentation (than with iOS): OEM branded devices (hardware), different adoption of the OS, different hardware specification and few others.

-On hardware side of things, many things actually cause issues for developers and users.
-The display, its resolution, quality factors and portrait/landscape use with apps are the most common display-related problems that both appdevs and users see.
+On the hardware side of things, many things actually cause issues for developers and users.
+The display, its resolution, quality factors and portrait/landscape use with apps are the most common display-related problems that both app devs and users see.
 The other notable root cause for fragmentation or simply not getting apps working properly on devices is the memory.
-Devices that do not have enough memory (RAM) may work badly, flaky or simply can’t perform well-enough.
+Devices that do not have enough memory (RAM) may work badly, flaky or simply can’t perform well enough.

 Comparing Android OS versions against each other is straightforward when the same application is used.
 The devices under test should be identical with their hardware factors and because of this, people doing testing of their apps should always use real mobile devices for testing.
-The emulated/simulated environment doesn’t produce comparable or trustworthy results how application actually works in hands of end-users.
+The emulated/simulated environment doesn’t produce comparable or trustworthy results how applications actually work in hands of end-users.

 Comparing iOS versions is no different from Android versions.
 Applications are executed on the same device with different OS version and basically with the same test script or smoke test run.